 Where non-taxable legal persons, taxable persons exclusively engaged in exempt activities (such as universities) and flat-rate farmers, all of whom are not liable for payment of VAT on their intra-Community acquisition of goods, as well as private individuals, purchase goods, other than new means of transport, from a supplier established in another EU Member State, the supplier must apply the regime for distance selling if the goods are delivered by him or on his behalf.
-The distance selling threshold in Cyprus is €35.000 per calendar year.
+From 1 July 2021 the EU-wide threshold of $\leq 10.000$ applies, below which the supplies of telecommunications, broadcasting, electronically supplied (TBE) services and intra-Community distance sales of goods may remain subject to VAT in the Member State where the taxable person supplying those TBE services is established or where those goods are located at the time when their dispatch or transport begins.